 • Reengrossed: The bill has passed Third Reading in the house of introduction, either amended or unamended.

-• Revised: The bill has passed Second Reading in the opposite house, either amended or unamended.
+• Revised: The bill has passed Second Reading in the second house, either amended or unamended.

-• Rerevised: The bill has passed Third Reading in the opposite house, either amended or unamended.
+• Rerevised: The bill has passed Third Reading in the second house, either amended or unamended.

 • Enrolled (An Act): The bill has passed both houses of the General Assembly, either amended or unamended, and has become an act that is now ready to go to the Governor for action.